Levertion/levertion.github.io/README.md

-# Introduction
-This is a website featuring my minecraft creations.
+A website featuring Levertion's work.
 The website is available at https://levertion.github.io
-This website will feature various utilities for making your minecraft life easier.
-Feel free to suggest added articles in issues, which I might get around to.
-Additionally, this will feature my maps, if I make any
+These are mostly aimed at technical players (think along the lines of [testfor[dev]](http://testfordev.com)), however there might be other content too.
+All the content is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

 # Style
-This uses the jekyll theme hydeout, which can be found at https://github.com/fongandrew/hydeout This is licensed under the MIT license, found at https://github.com/fongandrew/hydeout/blob/master/LICENSE.md
+This uses the Jekyll theme Hydeout, which can be found at https://github.com/fongandrew/hydeout This is used under the MIT license, found at https://github.com/fongandrew/hydeout/blob/master/LICENSE.md